MicroHeal-Wellness/.github/profile/README.md

 2. **Credentials:**

-    - Ask admin for credentials to access the specified project or system.
+    - Ask the admin for credentials to access the specified project or system.
 Be sure to keep these credentials secure and do not share them with unauthorized individuals.

 Please make sure to provide clear and concise information, and do not include sensitive or confidential information in this repository.